RaspAP/raspap-docs/docs/minwrite.md

 Save your changes and quit out of the editor with ++ctrl+x++ followed by ++y++ and finally ++enter++.

+!!! note "Note"
-> :information_source: **Note**: Armbian puts `/tmp` in RAM by default, while Raspberry Pi OS does not.
+    Armbian puts `/tmp` in RAM by default, while Raspberry Pi OS does not.
 On both Armbian and Raspberry Pi OS, `/run` is stored in RAM already and `/var/run` symlinks to it.

 The `/var/tmp` directory is made available for programs that require temporary files or directories that are preserved between system reboots.
 Therefore, data stored in `/var/tmp` is more persistent than data in `/tmp`.
 In practice, however, few programs in common use with Raspberry Pi OS write to this directory so we can safely move it to RAM.